Email Marketing Tips: What you can learn from 2 billion sent emails

 Doesn’t someone open your emails for a while?

-In all cases, you can send out automatic emails and segment your list!
+In all these cases, you can send out automatic emails and segment your list!

 So, use an ESP/Autoresponder that allows you to do this kind of automation.